 This program is built around the 600-hour core massage therapy curriculum, but also includes 30 units of General Education within the 64.5 units required to complete the program.
 The massage portion of the program emphasizes Oriental medical theory, tui na, and the development of the student’s ability to understand the causes and symptoms of disease.
 This ability will allow Pacific massage practitioners to customize their massage therapy to their client’s individual needs.
 Asian Bodywork Therapy has grown into a recognized specialty supported by the American Organization of Bodywork Therapies of Asia and certified by the National Commission for the Certification of Acupuncture and Oriental Medicine.
 Students in this program receive an introduction to the valuable theories of Chinese medicine and specialize in a multitude of Asian bodywork therapies, including tui na, shiatsu, Thai massage and others.

-The Associate in Science (Massage Therapy/Asian Bodywork) program prepares students for certification by the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) and by the National Certification Board for Therapeutic Massage and Bodywork (BCTMB), as well as the Massage Board License Exam and the requirements for California certification.
+The Massage Therapy Associate Degree program prepares students for certification by the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) and by the National Certification Board for Therapeutic Massage and Bodywork (BCTMB), as well as the Massage Board License Exam and the requirements for California certification.
 Graduates are also eligible for membership in the American Organization of Bodywork Therapies of Asia if additional non-required courses in the Associate of Sciences degree program are taken for this purpose.

-Graduates of the program are also eligible to apply to the Master of Science (Traditional Oriental Medicine) program offered at Pacific.
+Graduates of the program are also eligible to apply to the Master of Science (Traditional Oriental Medicine) program offered at PCOM.

 Graduates of the Associate of Science (Massage Therapist/Asian Bodywork) degree will: